klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.mint(account, amount [, sendParam])
 ```
-Creates amount tokens and assigns them to account, increasing the total supply.
+Creates the `amount` of token and issues it to the `account`, increasing the total supply of token.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.